Essential Tips for Trapping Foxes

 As far as the type of trap, try to avoid using inhumane leg-hold traps.
 A better option is a well-camouflaged wire mesh cage with a door that’s activated when the fox pulls on the bait.
 Foxes are smart enough to realize that a trap sitting out in the open is just that—a trap!
-Instead, place the trap in a location where it sees more of a natural part of the surroundings such as against a wall.
+Instead, place the trap in a location where it seems to be more of a natural part of the surroundings, such as against a wall.

 When it comes to fox baiting tips, the best bait for foxes is fish or fishy-smelling cat food, pork or other meat.
 Place the bait around the trap rather than only inside it.
 Avoid leaving your own scent on the trap, as this may prove to be a deterrent.

 You can also repel foxes, keeping them off your property in the first place.
 The fox repellent should target both the sense of smell and taste of the fox.
 You can attempt to repel foxes by using homemade concoctions made from household products like garlic, onions and chopped sage, although these take time to prepare and are often ineffective.
 There are also motorized sprinklers that can be effective to repel foxes.
 These devices use a quick burst of water combined with the noise and motion of the sprinkler going off to scare the fox away from the protected area.